webeng/Ip2Country/README.md

 Update (04.02.2010):
 Function parseCSV() is storing over 99 000 entries in a memory table before saving to files.
 Each table entry in PHP is taking a lot of space, so the script needs more than 40 MB of RAM.
 So I added the parseCSV2() function, which does exactly the same, but requires less than 1 MB of RAM.
 New function is a bit slower, as it is doing more disk operations.

+You can get the updates from the .csv file here: http://software77.net/geo-ip/

 Source of the code: http://de77.com/php/how-to-detect-visitors-country-using-his-ip-address